Cosmological Parallax--Distance Formula: DISCUSSION

-As both the parallax and the correction for the parallax angle are proportional to the baseline $b$, the relative correction to the parallax distance is independent of the length of the baseline and could become appreciable at large redshifts.
-Figure (1) shows a plot of the text-book expression $d_p$ as well as the corrected expression $D_p$, for different world models ($q_0= 0,\; 0.5,\; 1$) in the $\Omega_\Lambda = 0$ cosmologies.
-We see that at large redshifts the corrected values for the parallax distance are at least a factor of two or three lower.
-Also the parallax distance does not seem to increase indefinitely with redshift.
-From the expressions (14) for $d_p$ we find that as $z \rightarrow \infty$, $d_p$ reduces to $c/[H_0(1-q_0)]$ while $D_p$ from Equation (15) reduces to $c/[H_0(2-q_0)]$.
-Thus the corrected parallax distance values are smaller by a factor $(2-q_0)/(1-q_0)$ at large redshifts, which for $q_0= 0$ case (Milne's world model) is a reduction factor of 2 and in the flat space ($q_0= 0.5$) it is a factor of 3, the factor is still larger for positive curvature spaces with $q_0>0.5$.
+As both the parallax angle and the correction for the parallax angle are proportional to the baseline $b$, the relative correction to the parallax is independent of the length of the baseline and as we mentioned earlier, the correction could become appreciable at large redshifts.
+From the expression~(\ref{eq:12}) for $d_{\rm p}$ we find that as $z \rightarrow \infty$, $d_{\rm p}$ reduces to $c/[H_{\rm o}(1-q_{\rm o})]$ while $D_{\rm p}$ from Eq.~(\ref{eq:16}) becomes $c/[H_{\rm o}(2-q_{\rm o})]$.
+Thus the corrected parallax-distance values are smaller by a factor $(2-q_{\rm o})/(1-q_{\rm o})$ at large redshifts, which for $q_{\rm o}= 0$ case (Milne's world model) is a reduction factor of 2 and in the flat space ($q_{\rm o}= 0.5$) it is a factor of 3, the factor could be larger for positive curvature spaces with $q_{\rm o}>0.5$.
+In Table 1 we have shown a comparison of the formulae for older incorrect parallax distance $d_{\rm p}$ (c.f. von Hoerner 1974) and the corrected parallax distance $D_{\rm p}$ for some simple representative FRW world models ($q_{\rm o}= 0,\; 0.5,\; 1$) in the $\Omega_\Lambda = 0$ cosmologies.
+Also tabulated are the minimum values of the parallax angles, $\psi$ and $\Psi$ at the horizon ($z \rightarrow \infty$) for each model.
+It is interesting to note that for Milne's universe ($q_{\rm o}= 0$) parallax distance is equal to the angular diameter distance, but the two differ in all other world models (contrary to what mentioned by Ding \& Croft 2009).
+Figure (1) shows a plot of the $d_{\rm p}$ as well as $D_{\rm p}$, for the same three world models.
+We see that at large redshifts the corrected values for the parallax distance are at least a factor of two or three lower depending upon $q_{\rm o}$.
+Also the parallax distance $D_{\rm p}$ does not seem to increase indefinitely with redshift.

-Recent observations indicate that $\Lambda>0$ and the space may be flat with $k=0$.
-In such a case, $D_p$ has to be evaluated numerically from,
+Recent observations have indicated that $\Omega_\Lambda \neq 0$ and that the space may be flat with $k=0$ (Spergel et al 2007; Ade et al. 2014).
+In such a case, $D_{\rm p}$ has to be evaluated numerically from,

 where